PierreSenellart/provsql/doc/source/user/knowledge-compilation.rst

 method on a single circuit token and returns one row per method with its wall-clock duration and result.
-It runs ``independent``, ``possible-worlds``, ``tree-decomposition``, ``monte-carlo``, each external compiler through the ``compilation`` method, and the weighted model counters under the ``wmc`` umbrella.
+It runs ``independent``, ``possible-worlds``, ``tree-decomposition``, ``monte-carlo``, each external compiler through the ``compilation`` method, and each weighted model counter under the ``wmc`` umbrella.
 Methods that cannot apply (an uninstalled compiler, a non-independent circuit, a treewidth blow-up, …) are captured per row in an ``error`` column rather than aborting the whole comparison.

-``probability_benchmark`` returns a table, a shape the planner hook does not rewrite, so call it with the rewriter standing back — either on a token materialised in a plain (non-provenance) table, or with ``provsql.active`` temporarily off:
+``probability_benchmark`` returns a table, a shape the planner hook does not rewrite, so call it with the rewriter standing back, either on a token materialised in a plain (non-provenance) table, or with ``provsql.active`` temporarily off: